 Be ready to provide care for your patients even when a natural disaster disrupts your practice operations.
 Now is the time to prepare or update your office disaster kit and disaster preparedness plan.
 Download this office preparedness checklist provided by the American Academy of Pediatrics to help you get started.

 The volatile weather in Oklahoma can be scary for kids and adolescents.
 Pediatricians can help parents and caregivers prepare children for frightening weather or with coping after a disaster.
 We’ve compiled a few resources from HealthyChildren.org that you can download below.

 Getting Your Family Prepared for a Disaster Download Spanish Version

 Tornado Preparedness: Tips for Families Download Spanish Version

 Lightning & Sports Safety: When Thunder Roars Go Indoors Download Spanish Version

 Lightning & Storm Safety (audio)

-Dr. Eve Switzer and Dr. Curtis Knoles chair the Chapter Disaster Preparedness Committee.
-Last year they attended a Disaster Preparedness Table Top Exercise at the CDC.
-One takeaway from that exercise was to remind every pediatrician to make sure your office or facility is signed up to receive disaster alerts from the Oklahoma Health Alert Network.
-You can email the OK-HAN at firstname.lastname@example.org to sign up.
-Don’t hesitate to reach out to the Chapter or Dr. Switzer and Dr. Knoles who can point you to more disaster preparedness resources.
+Dr. Curtis Knoles chairs the Chapter Disaster Preparedness Committee and would like to remind every pediatrician to make sure your office or facility is signed up to receive disaster alerts from the Oklahoma Health Alert Network.
+You can email the OK-HAN at email@example.com to sign up.
+Don’t hesitate to reach out to the Chapter or Dr. Knoles who can point you to more disaster preparedness resources.